TPCCLIB development using C in Windows

 C libraries and programs can be compiled using GNU C compiler (gcc) in 32- and 64-bit Windows.
 Installation on only 64-bit Windows is considered here, but both 32- and 64-bit executables can be compiled using the 64-bit compiler suite.

-Install either TDM-GCC, which can be downloaded from
+Install either TDM-GCC,

 If you plan to distribute the executables, TDM-GCC and Equation Solution gcc are easier options,